Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-A significant feature of the shedding of coherent structures in unsteady fluid flows is the presence of periodic fluctuating dynamics.
-The resulting periodic forces can inflict destructive unsteady loading on the structure of the physical systems and may lead to catastrophic incidents.
-Since coherent structures are related to the regions of high vorticity in the hydrodynamic field, an important step in understanding the role of interaction among regions of high vorticity toward such periodic dynamics is to use complex networks to analyze the \textit{outward} influence of vortical communities on other fluid elements.
-To this end, we use phase-averaged analysis during the state of thermoacoustic instability to understand the variation in the location and strength of the communities with maximum \textit{outward} influence, as shown in figure \ref{fig_6}.
+A significant implication of the shedding of coherent structures in unsteady fluid flows is the presence of a periodic fluctuating dynamics.
+The resulting periodic forces can inflict destructive, unsteady loading on the structure of the physical systems and may lead to catastrophic incidents.
+Since coherent structures are related to the regions of high vorticity in the hydrodynamic field, an essential step in understanding the role of interaction among regions of high vorticity toward such periodic dynamics is to use complex networks to analyze the \textit{outward} influence of vortical communities on other fluid elements.
+To this end, we use phase-averaged analysis during the state of thermoacoustic instability to understand the variation in the location and strength of the communities with maximum \textit{outward} influence, as shown in figure \ref{fig_3}.

-We use participation coefficient $P$ to quantify the outward influence of nodes present in vortical communities \citep{guimera2005functional}.
-Participation coefficient is a relative measure of inter-community strength of a node, and provides an indication of how well-distributed the edges of a node are amongst all other communities other than its own.
+We use the participation coefficient $P$ to quantify the outward influence of nodes present in vortical communities \citep{guimera2005functional}.
+The participation coefficient is a relative measure of the inter-community strength of a node and provides an indication of how well-distributed the edges of a node are amongst all communities other than its own.
 The participation coefficient $P_i$ of node $i$ is given by:

-where, $s_{i}^{\text {intra }}$ is the intra-community strength of node $i$, $s_i$ is the total strength of node $i$, $s_{i,k}$ is the strength of node $i$ to influence all nodes in community $k$, and $c_i$ represents the community that node $i$ belongs to. $s_{i,k}$ and $P_i$ can be evaluated for both in- and out-edges.
-Since we are interested to understand the influence of a vortical community on other fluid elements, we evaluate the out-edge based measures in the current study to understand the outward influencing properties of the fluid elements.
+where, $s_i$ is the total strength of node $i$, and $s_{i}^{k}$ is the strength of node $i$ to influence all nodes in community $k$; $s_{i}^{k}$ and $P_i$ can be evaluated for both in- and out-edges.
+Since we are interested in understanding the influence of a vortical community on other fluid elements, we evaluate the out-edge-based measures in the current study to understand the outward influencing properties of the fluid elements.